-6.21.2.1 Pre-provision and certificate distribution
+6.21.2.1 Certificate Provisioning

 This solution requires the network to support Public Key Infrastructure (PKI), which needs the NPN operator to have one or more CAs as the root of the trust chain.

 For an NPN, the core network is provisioned to store certificates for all authorized UEs, and each UE to have the core network certificate.